Iran says nuke program testing newest advanced centrifuge

 The IR-9’s output is 50 times quicker than the first Iranian centrifuge, the IR-1.
-Iran’s nuclear program is also developing IR-8 centrifuges.
+The country also announced it had launched a chain of 164 IR-6 centrifuges on Saturday, and is also developing IR-8 centrifuges.

 Since January, Iran has begun enriching uranium at up to 20% purity, a technical step away from weapons-grade levels, though Iran’s leadership insists the country has no desire to develop a nuclear weapon.